isomerpages/spf-ncpc/_crime-preventive-advisories/Individual/Robbery.md

 * Avoid taking the lift with a stranger.
 Let the stranger take the lift and wait for the next one; and
 * When entering the lift alone, stay close to the lift button panel.
 Press “Door Open” and step out immediately when a stranger rushes in as the lift door is closing.

 If you are confronted by a thief, stay calm and take note of his or her appearance, attire, height, or any other distinctive physical features if possible.
-Call the Police as soon as possible so that our officers can reach the location quickly to assist you.
+Call the Police as soon as possible so that our officers can reach the location quickly to assist you.<br><br>

 <hr>